Solutions for Gaining Production Efficiency in Pipe Welding

 Print Article

 Finding ways to increase productivity, maximize efficiency and reduce costs can help pipe welding operations improve project timelines and be more competitive.
-This is especially important as the industry faces an ongoing welding operator shortage, which can make it difficult to find qualified workers.
+This is especially important as the industry faces an ongoing welding operator shortage.

-Evolving technologies provide opportunities to increase productivity and maximize efficiency in pipe welding operations — both in the field and in the shop.
+Evolving technologies can help increase productivity and maximize efficiency in pipe welding operations — in the field and in the shop.
 These solutions include more productive advanced welding processes, filler metals formulated to better meet specific needs and welding equipment designed for ease of use and improved productivity.

 New technologies

-There are welding technologies on the market that can help improve productivity, quality and safety, all while offering simple setup and ease of use for operators.
-Implementing easy-to-use technologies that improve productivity can help an operation reduce costs, since labor is one of the largest costs associated with producing a weld — nearly 80 percent of a field welding project is labor, for example.
-These technologies can also make it easier to train qualified welding operators.
+Welding technologies on the market can help improve productivity, quality and safety, all while offering ease of use for operators.
+Labor is one of the largest costs associated with producing a weld — nearly 80% of a field welding project is labor.
+This means implementing easy-to-use technologies that improve productivity can help an operation reduce costs.

-Innovations such as advanced remote control capabilities and point-of-use welding controls can reduce the need to travel to and from the power source.
-This optimizes arc-on time at the weld joint, reduces setup time and simplifies process changeover, which in turn helps improve overall weld quality and productivity.
+Advanced remote control capabilities and point-of-use welding controls can reduce the need to travel to and from the power source.
+This optimizes arc-on time, reduces setup time and simplifies process changeover — helping improve overall weld quality and productivity.

 The Miller PipeWorx FieldPro™ system offers these advanced capabilities and technologies without the need for special control cables, instead using the standard weld cable.
 This eliminates the hassle and expense of special control cables and reduces clutter.
-The system offers a remote that basically allows welding operators to take the capabilities from the front panel of the power supply right to the area where they are welding.
-This makes process changeover easier, which eliminates the need to “get by” with less than optimal settings and helps reduce weld defects and associated rework.
+The system offers a remote that brings front panel capabilities right to the weld joint.
+This makes process changeover easier, eliminating the need to “get by” with less than optimal settings — thereby reducing weld defects and associated rework.

-Technologies are also available designed specifically for the shop environment, offering productivity, quality and safety benefits for pipe welding operations in the shop.
+Technologies are also available specifically for the shop environment, offering productivity, quality and safety benefits for pipe fabrication.
 Rolling induction heating, available for preheating rolled pipe in a shop environment, leverages the benefits of rolled pipe welding while also addressing some of the concerns associated with other heating methods.
 Induction heating can bring the part to temperature quickly and hold the machine at a steady output, making it a good option for getting consistent temperature levels.

 Optimizing the process